Classic shrimp scampi with garlic, butter, lemon and wine sauce, tossed with linguine ~ on the table in 30 minutes.

 Shrimp scampi is basically just shrimp, wine, garlic, butter and lemon.
 I like a lot of sauce, especially to toss with pasta.
 I cooked the shrimp shells in some wine and water to give me a little stock.
 Just let it simmer on the stove while you prep the rest of the ingredients.
 And I reserved some pasta water.
 The wine, stock and pasta water provide an ample amount of sauce for the linguine and shrimp.

 I also added some shallots and a pinch of crushed red pepper.
 If you don’t have shrimp shells or even tails, use some bottled clam juice.
 It makes a difference, it really does, it will give the sauce more depth of flavor.
+Speaking of the sauce, this shrimp is equally good on it’s own with lots of crusty bread, just sayin’

 I so enjoyed my weekend, nice to have the place to myself.
 Even nicer to have shrimp scampi all to myself.
 I’ll have to make it again soon so Meathead can try it.
 I know he will love it.
+Best, Kelly

 Shrimp Scampi with Linguine